 An investment in an exchange-traded fund involves risks similar to those of investing in a broadly based portfolio of equity securities traded on an exchange in the relevant securities market, such as market fluctuations caused by such factors as economic and political developments, changes in interest rates and perceived trends in stock and bond prices.
-Investing in an international ETF also involves certain risks and considerations not typically associated with investing in an ETF that invests in the securities of U.S. issues, such as political, currency, economic considerations not typically associated with investing in an ETF that invests in the securities of U.S. issues, such as political, currency, economic and market risks.
+Investing in an international ETF also involves certain risks and considerations not typically associated with investing in an ETF that invests in the securities of U.S. issues, such as political, currency, economic and market risks.
+These risks are magnified in countries with emerging markets, since these countries may have relatively unstable governments and market risks.
 These risks are magnified in countries with emerging markets, since these countries may have relatively unstable governments and less established markets and economics.
 ETFs investing in physical commodities and commodity or currency futures have special tax considerations.
 Physical commodities may be treated as collectibles subject to a maximum 28% long-term capital gains rates, while futures are marked-to-market and may be subject to a blended 60% long- and 40% short-term capital gains tax rate.
 Rolling futures positions may create taxable events.
 For specifics and a greater explanation of possible risks with ETFs, along with the ETF's investment objectives, charges and expenses, please consult a copy of the ETF's prospectus.
 Investing in sectors may be more volatile than diversifying across many industries.
-The investment will fluctuate, so an investor's ETF shough an Authorized Participant and pare not worth more or less than the original cost.
+The investment return and principal value of ETF investments will fluctuate, so an investor's ETF shares (Creation Units), if or when sold, may be worth more or less than the original cost.
+ETFs are redeemable only in Creation Unit size through an Authorized Participant and are not worth more or less than the original cost.
 ETFs are redeemable only in Creation Unit size through an Authorized Participant and are not individually redeemable from an ETF.